- Terracotta Tile – The Complete Guide

 Picket.

-This picket pattern is one of my personal favorites.
-It’s most commonly comprised of an 8×8-inch square tile and a 4×12-inch picket tile, but some other size alternatives are available.
+This picket pattern is one of our favorites.
+It most commonly consists of an 8×8-inch square tile and a 4×12-inch picket tile, but some other size alternatives are available.
 As shown in Antique Saltillo, this floor replicates the pricier alternative of imported Spanish or Italian reclaimed terracotta pavers.

 Is Terracotta Flooring Expensive?